Population in Urban Area, now

 One of the highest LGBT populations per capita

 When people think of a safe and welcoming city for members of the LGBT community, it’s not often their minds go to the southern United States.
 However, Atlanta has long been a city with a bustling LGBT community and a very progressive view.
 Atlanta has a perfect score of 100 on HRC’s 2018 Municipal Equality Index, which rates towns and cities on how LGBT-inclusive their laws, policies and services are.
 In fact, 4.2% of Atlanta’s population identify as LGBT.
 Atlanta is home to the national headquarters of the LGBT South and the city has one of the most renowned gay neighborhoods in the American South—Midtown.
 This area boasts LGBT stores, clubs, and restaurants.

 A “black mecca”

-In Atlanta, Black Americans make up the largest racial minority in the city with 34% of the population.
+In Atlanta, Black Americans make up of the population 61% of the population.
 This makes it second largest black-majority metro area in the United States.
 The city has long been regarded as a “black mecca” in the United States for its position as a hub of black education, culture, political power, and wealth.
 While the city is still a stronghold for the black community, the disbursement of the city’s black population shifted dramatically between 2000 and 2010 when many black families moved to the suburban areas outside the city.
 Over half a million African Americans moved outside the metro area to settle in areas like Gwinnett County, Fulton, and Cobb.
 The rest of Atlanta’s ethnicity is composed of about 37% white, 4% Asian, 4% Hispanic, and a mixture of other or mixed races.